aurorax-space/pyaurorax/README.md

 Clone the repository and install dependencies using Poetry.

-Note: if you have issues with Poetry installation, consult their documentation [here](https://python-poetry.org/docs/#installation){:target="_blank"}.
+Note: if you have issues with Poetry installation, consult their documentation <a href="https://python-poetry.org/docs/#installation" target="_blank">here</a>.

 ```console
 $ git clone https://github.com/ucalgary-aurora/pyaurorax.git